Pejibaye District, Jiménez: Demographics

-For the 2011 census, Pejibaye had a population of 3,245 inhabitants.
+For the 2011 census, Pejivalle had a population of 3,245 inhabitants.

 Settlements

-Pejibaye, Costa Rica is an ecological community located in the Canton of Jiménez in the Province of Cartago.
-Pejibaye is separated into many neighborhoods, including El Humo, Plaza Vieja, San Joaquin, Los Tigres, Oriente, El Oso, La Veinte (20), y Veinte Seis (26).
-Pejibaye is situated about 65 km from San Jose, 42 miles east of Cartago, 25 km south of Turrialba, 15 km south of Tucurrique, and 10 km west of La Suiza.
+Pejivalle, Costa Rica is an ecological community located in the Canton of Jiménez in the Province of Cartago.
+Pejivalle is separated into many neighborhoods, including El Humo, Plaza Vieja, San Joaquin, Los Tigres, Oriente, El Oso, La Veinte (20), y Veinte Seis (26).
+Pejivalle is situated about 65 km from San Jose, 42 miles east of Cartago, 25 km south of Turrialba, 15 km south of Tucurrique, and 10 km west of La Suiza.
 Buses travel four - six times a day to and from Cartago and Turrialba.

 Government

-The municipal government is seated in Juan Viñas, and oversees Juan Viñas, Tuccurique, and Pejibaye.
-Recently, a voting referendum to allow Pejibaye to have its own municipal government failed with 1,841 votes against and 1,649 votes in favor (Rodríguez y Brenez, La Nación, 2008).
+The municipal government is seated in Juan Viñas, and oversees Juan Viñas, Tuccurique, and Pejivalle.
+Recently, a voting referendum to allow Pejivalle to have its own municipal government failed with 1,841 votes against and 1,649 votes in favor (Rodríguez y Brenez, La Nación, 2008).

 Transportation

 Road transportation

 The district is covered by the following road routes: